 Growing and planting leeks is a great way to add flavor to your kitchen meals.
-Referred to as the "gourmet's onion," these larger versions of green onions have a more flavorful and milder taste.
+Referred to as the "gourmet's onion," these large versions of green onions have a flavorful, milder taste.

 What is a Leek?